computational-cell-analytics/sv-analysis-hpc/sv-seg-prototype/README.md

 - environment.yaml (for conda, create a new environment with these environments via `conda env create -f environment.yaml`)
 - requirements.txt (for pip)

-Note: in the case of conda this will create an environment with a cpu version of pytorch.
+Note: in the case of conda this will create an environment with a cpu version of PyTorch.

+## Training

+The script `train_supervised.py` is for training a 3D U-Net on tomograms (stored as mrc files) and vesicle labels (stored as h5 files).
+The file `environment_training.yaml` can be used to set up a conda environment with all dependencies needed for running this script.
+This environment will install a version of PyTorch compiled with CUDA, so that training can be run on the GPU.
+Note that you may need to change the CUDA version to match the nvidia driver version installed on your system (line 12 in the environment file).